danbev/learning-quantum-computing/README.md

 ```
 Now, if we have the zero state and drill a hole in the dividor the water will
 start to leak out and this would be used to drive some sort of motor/turbine.
 This
-is where energy is leaving the system which is erasing information and an irriverable
+is where energy is leaving the system which is erasing information and is irriverable
 process.
 Writing information, putting the system into different state is reversable
 as long as we know the previous state.
 We can go from the unknown state to |0>
-to unknown and back to |0>.
+to unknown and back again to |0>.

 A computer that is reverable and does not erase information does not use any
 energy.